|Origins||Settled in 1827 and annexed in 1889|

 In the early 1950s a smaller influx of African Americans moved into the neighborhood especially in the Lawndale Gardens projects which sparked some outrage in the community.
 The youths reacted by bringing in outside gangs to the streets of the Little Village section.
 In the year 1950 the Outlaws Motorcycle Club came to Little Village at the intersection of 25th Street and Rockwell.
 The Gay Lords greaser gang opened up a faction close by at 24th and Whipple in 1952.
 Both clubs were concerned about African Americans moving in but their attention soon turned more toward each other as they fought vicious gang brawls, one of those brawls made the newspaper in March of 1954.
 The Gay lords eventually dominated a very large area from about 21st Street to 26th Street and also in Harrison High School by the late 1950s.
 The Outlaws MC did not claim territory they just roamed wherever they pleased and did not care about any Gay Lord turf which caused more animosity.

 In the year 1958 Mexican families were displaced from the Near West Side neighborhood as they moved into South Lawndale and the Lower West Side neighborhoods.
 Mexican families mainly settled near 26th Street when they first arrived.
-Mexican youths were soon met by hostile white gangs like the Outlaws and Gay Lords which forced them to start neighborhood gangs for protection or to join the Mexican Kings street gang that formed in 1953 for Latino youths.
+Mexican youths were soon met by hostile white gangs like the Outlaws and Gay Lords which forced them to start neighborhood gangs for protection.

 In the year 1964 the Mexican Kings assimilated into forming the Latin Kings with three other gangs from other neighborhoods and the Latin Kings organization landed on 26th Street and began aggressively recruiting the Mexican youths as they moved into the neighborhood, they also began selling Heroin along the 26th Street corridor which conflicted with the Mexican Mafia’s interest in the drug trade on this major street.